deepdesign/bitlab/docs/rotation.md

 ### What Is Rotation?

-Rotation in BitLab has two independent systems:
+Rotation in Pixli has two independent systems:

 1. **Rotation Offsets** (Sprites tab): Static rotation angles applied to sprites
    - Controlled by "Allow Rotation Offsets" toggle and "Rotation Amount" slider